iReadItApp/cdn/README.md

 # cdn
-CND repot where all book covers are hosted (thank you github)
+CND repo where all book covers are hosted (thank you github)